Tjstretchalot/LoansBot-Site/README.txt

       Type: POST
       Params:
-        claim_code     - The claim code sent to the reddit account username       - The username of the account password       - The password to set for the account email          - Email for the account
+        claim_code     - The claim code sent to the reddit account user_id        - The user id that matches the username username       - The username of the account password       - The password to set for the account email          - Email for the account